-- Opening statement by Hearing Officer

-- Review of hearing procedures, formal complaint and notice of allegations by Hearing Officer

-- Review of potential hearing outcomes and sanctions by Hearing Officer

-- Complainant Testimony

-- Cross-examination of Complainant by Respondent advisor

-- Testimony of Witnesses of Complainant

-- Cross-examination of Complainant Witnesses by Respondent advisor

-- Respondent Testimony

-- Cross-examination of Respondent by Complainant advisor

-- Witnesses of Respondent Testimonies

-- Cross-examination of Respondent Witnesses by Complainant advisor

-- Decision Maker inquiries

-- Review of appeal process by Hearing Officer

-- Closing statement by Hearing Officer

-- Dismissal of parties

-- Decision Maker deliberations
+- Opening statement by Hearing Decision Maker (or Primary Decision Maker) - Review of hearing procedures, formal complaint and notice of allegations by Hearing Officer (or Primary Decision Maker) - Review of potential hearing outcomes and sanctions by Hearing Decision Maker (or Primary Decision Maker) - Complainant Testimony - Cross-examination of Complainant by Respondent advisor - Testimony of Witnesses of Complainant - Cross-examination of Complainant Witnesses by Respondent advisor - Respondent Testimony - Cross-examination of Respondent by Complainant advisor - Witnesses of Respondent Testimonies - Cross-examination of Respondent Witnesses by Complainant advisor - Decision Maker inquiries - Review of appeal process by Hearing Decision Maker (or Primary Decision Maker) - Closing statement by Hearing Decision Maker (or Primary Decision Maker) - Dismissal of parties - Decision Maker deliberations

-At the hearing, the Hearing Officer shall read the hearing procedures, notice of allegations, formal complaint, potential hearing outcomes, and potential sanctions.
-After the Hearing Officer concludes opening statements, the Complainant shall have the opportunity to present such oral testimony and offer such other supporting evidence as deemed relevant to the formal complaint.
-Subsequent to Complainant testimony, the Respondent advisor may conduct cross-examination.
-The Decision Makers may question the Complainant after the cross-examination.
+At the hearing, the Hearing Decision Maker (or Primary Decision Maker) shall read the hearing procedures, notice of allegations, formal complaint, potential hearing outcomes, and potential sanctions.
+After the Hearing Decision Maker (or Primary Decision Maker) concludes opening statements, the Complainant shall have the opportunity to present such oral testimony and offer such other supporting evidence as deemed relevant to the formal complaint.
+Subsequent to Complainant testimony, the Respondent advisor may conduct crossexamination.
+The Decision Maker(s) may question the Complainant after the cross-examination.

 The Complainant may call witnesses to provide testimony as deemed appropriate to the formal complaint.
 The Respondent advisor may conduct cross-examination of the witnesses.
-The Decision Makers may question the witnesses after the cross-examination.
+The Decision Maker(s) may question the witnesses after the cross-examination.

 The Respondent shall then be given the opportunity to present such testimony and offer such other evidence as deemed relevant to the Respondent's defense against the formal complaint.
 Subsequent to Respondent testimony, the Complainant advisor may conduct cross-examination.
-The Decision Makers may question the Respondent after the cross-examination.
+The Decision Maker(s) may question the Respondent after the cross-examination.

 The Respondent may call witnesses to provide testimony as deemed appropriate to the formal complaint.
 The Complainant advisor may conduct cross-examination of the witnesses.
-The Decision Makers may question the witnesses after the cross-examination.
+The Decision Maker(s) may question the witnesses after the cross-examination.

 Only relevant cross-examination and other questions may be asked of a party or witness.
-During cross-examination, the advisor will pose each question orally to the Primary Decision Maker.
-The Primary Decision Maker will determine if the Complainant, Respondent, or witnesses may respond to the question.
-If the Primary Decision Maker chair determines that the question is not relevant, the Primary Decision Maker will explain the rationale for dismissing the question.
+During cross-examination, the advisor will pose each question orally to the Hearing Decision Maker(s).
+The Hearing Decision Maker (or Primary Decision Maker) will determine if the Complainant, Respondent, or witnesses may respond to the question.
+If the Hearing Decision Maker (or Primary Decision Maker) determines that the question is not relevant, the Hearing Decision Maker (or Primary Decision Maker) will explain the rationale for dismissing the question.
 Rape shield protection is provided for Complainants which deems irrelevant questions and evidence about a Complainant's prior sexual behavior unless offered to prove that someone other than the Respondent committed the alleged misconduct or if the questions and evidence concern specific incidents of Complainant's prior sexual behavior with respect to the Respondent and offered to prove consent.

-If a witness or party is not available or declines cross-examination, the decision makers must not rely on any statement of that witness in reaching a determination regarding responsibility; provided, however, that the decision makers cannot draw an inference about the determination regarding responsibility based solely on a party or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+If a witness or party is not available or otherwise refuses to attend the hearing or attends but declines cross-examination, the statements of that witness or party, whether given during the investigation or the hearing, may be considered by the Hearing Decision Maker(s) in reaching a determination regarding responsibility.
+The Hearing Decision maker(s) shall not draw an inference about the determination regarding responsibility based solely on a party or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

-Upon conclusion of the presentation of the evidence and cross-examinations, the Hearing Officer shall read the appeal process and closing statements.
+Upon conclusion of the presentation of the evidence and cross-examinations, the Hearing Decision Maker (or Primary Decision Maker) shall read the appeal process and closing statements.
 The Complainant, Respondent, their respective advisors and all witnesses shall be dismissed.